fizzed/stork/README.md

 The problem with all of these approaches is three-fold.
 First, they usually are tightly coupled with your build tool -- which makes it tougher to switch between projects that may use various build tools.
-Second, they lack flexibility in case you need to use your final assembly in different way (rapid deploy to staging, or deliver an installable package to a customer, etc).
+Second, they lack flexibility in case you need to use your final assembly in various ways (rapid deploy to staging, or deliver an installable package to a customer, etc).
 Third, what do you do with the non-Java aspects of your app such as configuration files?
 What if you want to distribute a command-line console app along with your daemon?
 What if you have